timxx/pywpsrpc/README.md

 - [ ] Memory managerment
   - It seems that the bingings now cause memory leaks.
 - [x] Packaging
-  - run `sip-wheel` to make the whl package
+  - run `sip-wheel` to make the whl package for sip5
 - [ ] Python attribute bindings
   - Since now the SDK **DOES NOT** provide the IDispatch way's invoke, we have to find out a way to make it easy calling those get_XXX & put_XXX mehtods
 - [ ] Examples